ranaldsgift/KefinTweaks/README.md

 ### Prerequisites
 - Jellyfin 10.10.7 or earlier (10.11.X is untested and "unsupported" but may be mostly functional)
 - [JS Injector](https://github.com/n00bcodr/Jellyfin-JavaScript-Injector) plugin installed and configured
-- [Custom Tabs](https://github.com/IAmParadox27/jellyfin-plugin-custom-tabs) plugin for watchlist functionality
+- Only required for Watchlist: [Custom Tabs](https://github.com/IAmParadox27/jellyfin-plugin-custom-tabs) plugin
-- [JellyfinEnhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) plugin for Jellyseerr search functionality and ExclusiveElsewhere

 ### Setup Instructions